inductiva/inductiva/docs/simulators/Reef3D.md

 Machine Group api-kw1m7e9hs2yxkxy9n2yf4so6r with c3d-standard-90 machines successfully terminated in 0:01:11.
 ```

-You can check stdout in real time by issueing:
+You can check the stdout of the simulation process in real time by issuing:

 ```
 inductiva logs ggkjuzhivoon56vkozgqxapfk
 ```

-This line is shown in the trace above so you can just copy and paste it to a
+The command line above is also shown in the execution trace, so you can just
-new terminal (which needs also to have the API key set as an environment
+copy and paste it to a new terminal (which needs also to have the API key set
-variable).
-You should then see something like this:
+as an environment variable).
+Then, you should see something like this:

 ```
 ...